ajay18434/VSD-IAT-sign-off-timing_sta/README.md

 # Lab_2 : Exercise 1

-"Find all cells in simple_max.lib" Total 211 cells are present
+Find all cells in "simple_max.lib" Total 211 cells are present

 ![day2](./images/day2_1.png)

-"Find all pins of 'NAND2_X1' All pins w.r.t 'NAND2_X1' & their direction can be found from lib file as shown below :-
+Find all pins of 'NAND2_X1' All pins w.r.t 'NAND2_X1' & their direction can be found from lib file as shown below :-

 ![day2](./images/day2_2.png)